Oman national under-20 football team

-Oman national under-20 football team is controlled by Oman Football Association and represents Oman in international under-20 football competitions.
+The Oman national under-20 football team is controlled by Oman Football Association and represents Oman in international under-20 football competitions.

 History

-On 2 February 2014, Oman Football Association appointed former Oman national football team manager Rasheed Jaber Al-Yafai as the head manager of Oman national under-20 football team.
-His immediate task was to prepare the team for the 2014 AFC U-19 Championship to be hosted from October 9–23 in Myanmar.
+On 2 February 2014, Oman Football Association appointed former Oman national football team manager Rasheed Jaber Al-Yafai as the head manager of the Oman national under-20 football team.
+His immediate task was to prepare the team for the 2014 AFC U-19 Championship to be held from October 9–23 in Myanmar.

 Current squad

 Oman announced their final squad of 23 players on 22 February 2023.